High School Completion and Adult Literacy Programs

 Computers are available to provide students with coursework, enrichment activities and vocational experience.
 Students are also encouraged to take interest and career assessment inventories, tour program facilities on the main campus, and explore other career and academic resources as part of their high school experience.

 Students may choose to earn credits to meet the state requirement for a state high school equivalency diploma.
 Kirkwood also offers a high school equivalent diploma through HiSET.
 A company designated by the state that offers testing to gain a high school equivalent diploma.
 A student must pass the 5 required tests (English, Reading, Math, Science, and Social Studies) to earn their high school equivalent diploma.
-Kirkwood offers classes, independent study, instructional software, to learn and prepare for these tests.
+Kirkwood offers classes, independent study, and instructional software to learn and prepare for these tests.